moontropica/characterevent/README.md

 ```
 addWinner
 ```
 Takes the top user submission and moves it to the winner array.
-SOL is transfered to deployer/owner of contract.
+SOL amount for that user/row is transfered to deployer/owner of contract.
 ```
 end
 ```
-Stops taking in new submissions and returns outstanding SOL to wallets
+Stops taking in new submissions and returns outstanding SOL to wallets.